Does the thought of dyeing Easter eggs take the bounce out of your bunny hop? Then it’s time for some short cuts!

 Purchase chalkboard paint at any craft store or retailer that sells do-it-yourself decorating items.
 I highly recommend applying the black paint to plastic eggs to avoid cracking the shells of real ones since these likely will be handled many times.

 Allow the paint to dry before using white or multi-colored chalk to personalize each masterpiece.
 Easily change up the designs by washing off the chalk, drying the eggs and starting over!
-Read the full DIY instructions here courtesy of Oleander + Palm!
+Read the full DIY instructions by Oleander + Palm!

 Not easy enough?
 Try this one: